plasmoapp/plasmo-voice/README.md

 For events see this [package](https://github.com/plasmoapp/plasmo-voice/tree/main-spigot/src/main/java/su/plo/voice/events)

+All of the javadocs are accessible and written simply and understandably!

 ## Examples of API usage

 Example #1: Full class with simple remote voice chat, linking players together by holding an iron ingot.